slytomcat/systray/README.md

 ### Windows

-* To avoid opening a console at application startup, use "fyne package" for your app or manually use these compile flags:
+* To avoid opening a console at application startup use these compile flags:

 ```sh
 go build -ldflags -H=windowsgui